-The GradSHARK Launch PAAD program offers our outstanding advanced undergraduates the opportunity to begin earning credit towards a graduate degree while they complete the final requirements for their undergraduate degree.
+The GradSHARK Launch PAAD program (Program for Accelerated Advanced Degrees) offers our outstanding advanced undergraduates the opportunity to begin earning credit towards a graduate degree while they complete the final requirements for their undergraduate degree.
 Participating in the GradSHARK Launch PAAD program can save students time and money as they complete their advanced degree.

 The following is an alphabetical list of participating programs along with the requirements for participating in their specific program.
 Interested undergraduates should contact the Graduate Program Coordinator to discuss the process of participating in the GradSHARK Launch PAAD.

 |Civil Engineering, MS||Dr. Cristiane Surbeck